cberner/redb/docs/design.md

 `user root checksum` stores the XXH3_128bit checksum of the user root page, which in turn stores the checksum of its child pages.

+`user root length` is the number of tables in the user table tree.
+This field is new in file format v2.

 `system root page` is the page number of the root of the system table tree.

 `system root checksum` stores the XXH3_128bit checksum of the system root page, which in turn stores the checksum of its child pages.

+`system root length` is the number of tables in the system table tree.
+This field is new in file format v2.

 `freed table root page` is the page of the root of the pending free table.

 `freed table root checksum` stores the XXH3_128bit checksum of the freed table root page, which in turn stores the checksum of its child pages.

+`freed root length` is the length of the freed tree.
+This field is new in file format v2.

 `slot checksum` is the XXH3_128bit checksum of all the preceding fields in the transaction slot.